jadentripp/solar-system-visualization/README.md

 ## Features

-- **Realistic Proportions**: Planets are sized accurately relative to each other
+- **Realistic Proportions**: Planets are sized and positioned with accurate relative proportions to each other
-- **Texture Mapping**: High-quality textures for all planets and major moons
+- **Texture Mapping**: High-quality textures for all planets and 20+ major moons
 - **Interactive Controls**: Multiple viewing options and planet focus capabilities
 - **Planet Tracking**: Camera follows planets through their orbits when focused
-- **Moon Exploration**: View details and focus on moons of each planet
+- **Moon Exploration**: View details and focus on each planet's moons
+- **Detailed Information**: Fact panels for each celestial body
+- **Dwarf Planet**: Includes Pluto with special dwarf planet indicator

 ## Demo